Universal Health Service (UHS) Sex Abuse Lawsuits

 It is hard to fathom how such severe abuse could persist for so long without anyone stepping up to stop it.
 Sex abuse lawsuits against UHS paint a disturbing picture: a corporate culture that not only allowed abuse to occur but actively discouraged those in a position to intervene from speaking out.
 This silence was not incidental—it was ingrained in the way UHS operated, prioritizing reputation management and profits over patient safety.

-This kind of environment makes it frighteningly easy for sexual abuse to persist and thrive.
+So this kind of environment makes it frighteningly easy for sexual abuse to persist and thrive.
 Staff members fear for their livelihoods, and any attempt to stand up for patients is met with hostility from higher-ups.
 As a result, the responsibility for protecting the most vulnerable patients is quietly abdicated, replaced by an unspoken rule: don’t make trouble, just keep the beds full.

 Largest UHS Treatment Facilities